- 11th Avenue from Albert Street to Lorne Street is now open to traffic.

 - Replace the transit shelters with new, fully enclosed shelters with heating and lighting

-Transit riders are encouraged to check TransitLive.com for the most up-to-date information on routes, stops and times.
+Transit riders, including members of the accessibility community, are also encouraged to check the now accessible TransitLive.com for the most up-to-date information on routes, stops and times

 Timeline

-This is a four-year construction project, scheduled to begin in the spring 2023.
+This is a four-year construction project that began in spring 2023.

 The City is working to revitalize the City Centre to contribute to community vibrancy, economic prosperity and safety and wellbeing.
 Regina’s five-year capital budget outlines investments to renew street and underground infrastructure in the City Centre, including Dewdney Avenue, 11th Avenue, Saskatchewan Drive and Scarth Street.
 These projects will beautify streetscapes, transform transportation networks and improve pedestrian safety to accommodate future growth in the downtown.
 The goal is to attract more people and businesses to live, work, visit and invest in the City Centre!